Teeth Whitening – Giving you a Brighter, Whiter Smile!

-Dentists are able to use a higher concentration of material than what you can use at home, this allows him to paint on the whitening material directly on to your teeth.
+Dentists are able to use a higher concentration of material than what you can use at home.

 Take Home Kit

 This is probably the most popular form of whitening.
-The dentist will take impressions of our teeth and fabricate special trays that are designed especially for you.
+The dentist will take impressions of your teeth and fabricate special trays that are designed especially for you.